lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

 Each `Entity` shall have an identifier which should be unique.
-It is also linked to the model that will be used to render it through the `modelId` attribute.
+It is also linked to the model that will be used to render it through the
+`modelId` attribute.
 An `Entity` will have also a position, a rotation (modeled using a quaternion) and a scale.
-With all that information we are able to construct a model matrix by calling the `update`.
-The `update` should be called, each time the position, rotation or scale changes.
+With all that information
+we are able to create a model matrix by calling the `update`.
+The `update` should be called, each time the position, rotation or scale
+changes.

 Now we can setup the required infrastructure to put the `ProjData` and `Entity` structs into work.
-We will add this to a new struct named `Scene`
+We will add this to a new struct named
-(defined inside the `scene.zig` file):
+`Scene` (defined inside the `scene.zig` file):

 ```zig
 pub const Scene = struct {